-We guess what we're trying to say is: Bear Grylls got a 2:2 in Hispanic Studies from Birkbeck, University of London, but it was his personality that got him where he is today.
-In fact, speaking about how his degree affected his job prospects, he said, "[what helped me] was understanding that hard work, persistence and enthusiasm are king".
+What we're trying to say is: Bear Grylls got a 2:2 in Hispanic Studies from Birkbeck, University of London.
+But it was his personality that got him where he is today.
+In fact, speaking about how his degree affected his job prospects, he said, "[what helped me] was understanding that hard work, persistence and enthusiasm are king."
 Preach.

 If anyone ever tries to tell you that getting a 2:2 or below is somehow disappointing, it's worth pointing out that for 26 years, Carol Vorderman's job was basically 'being smart on TV'.
 And, far from getting a first at uni, Vorderman got a third.

-Now, admittedly, she got her third class degree in Engineering, and studied at none other than the University of Cambridge – a uni consistently ranked as one of, if not the, best in the UK.
-But there's no denying that some people would let a third get them down.
+Admittedly, she got her third-class degree in Engineering.
+She also studied at none other than the University of Cambridge, a uni consistently ranked as one of the best in the UK.
+Despite this, there's no denying that some people would let a third get them down.

-Nonetheless, a year after leaving university, Vorderman secured a job as the resident maths expert and all-round brainbox on Countdown – a role she ultimately held for almost three decades before stepping down in 2008.
+Nonetheless, a year after leaving university, Vorderman secured a job as the resident maths expert and all-around brainbox on Countdown.
+She held this role for almost three decades before stepping down in 2008.
 Not bad, eh?

 Perhaps better known as 'Mel from Mel and Sue', Mel Giedroyc met Sue Perkins ('Sue from Mel and Sue') while studying at the University of Cambridge.

-The internet seems to be a bit divided on exactly what course Mel did as a student – some people say it was Italian Language and Literature, while others claim it was French and Italian.
-What we do know, however, is that she graduated with a 2:2, meaning we had no choice but to feature her here.
+The internet seems to be a bit divided on exactly what course Mel did as a student.
+Some people say it was Italian Language and Literature, but we've spotted on the Cambridge website that it was French and Italian.
+She graduated with a 2:2, meaning we had no choice but to feature her here.

 Mel's rise to stardom is arguably the best example in this list of hard work and perseverance mattering more than degree classification.
-Despite some initial success on TV, it wasn't until she got the Bake Off gig in 2010 (almost 15 years after her tele debut) that you could say she'd really 'made it' – so whatever you want to do, stick at it!
+Despite some initial success on TV, it wasn't until she got the Bake Off gig in 2010 (almost 15 years after her television debut) that you could say she'd really 'made it'.
+So whatever you want to do, stick at it.

-Seems to be a bit of a trend emerging here, doesn't there?
-Aside from all having a 2:2 or below, all of these celebrities can reasonably be described as intelligent, eloquent and, crucially, successful.
+There seems to be a bit of a trend emerging here.
+Aside from all having a 2:2 or below, all of these celebrities can reasonably be described as intelligent, eloquent and successful.
 It's almost as if employers are more concerned with your skills, and not just how well you did at uni...

 For the past 40 years or so, David Dimbleby has basically been the face of the BBC's political coverage.

-Beyond hosting the flagship political debate show, Question Time, for 24 years, he's anchored the Beeb's coverage of every single general election from 1979 right up until 2019 (when he was succeeded by the Welsh silver fox, Huw Edwards) – which, as anyone who's ever tried to stay up and watch one of them will know, is no mean feat.
+Beyond hosting the flagship political debate show, Question Time, for 24 years, he's anchored the Beeb's coverage of every single general election from 1979 right up until 2019 (when he was succeeded by Huw Edwards).
+This, as anyone who's ever tried to stay up and watch one of them will know, is no mean feat.

 Hugh Laurie (or Hugh Laurie CBE, to give him his full title) is one the biggest names in British comedy, British television, British cinema... well, one of the biggest names in Britain.